Karmann: History

+1950: The Beetle Cabriolet

 Karmann was established in 1901 when Wilhelm Karmann purchased Klages, a coachbuilder founded in 1874, and renamed the business.
 The company then grew together with the expanding automobile industry.
 Karmann became known for its work on convertibles, coupés, and other niche models.

 After World War II and the reconstruction of the plant destroyed in the war, Karmann turned its focus on contract manufacturing and development for Volkswagen.
 As early as 1935/36, Ferdinand Porsche had asked Karmann to investigate the possibilities of developing a prototype for a Volkswagen convertible.
 The chaos of the war prevented the idea from being pushed forward, as well as the cooperation with Volkswagen from starting 15 years earlier.
 On 1 August 1949, Wilhelm Karmann signed an order from Volkswagen for 1,000 "four-seater, four-wing convertible Type 15" - the Volkswagen Beetle Cabriolet.
-Over the next 50 years, a total of 2,548,765 Beetle Cabriolets would be produced for Volkswagen.

-In addition to the Beetle Cabriolet and Karmann Ghia, all cabriolet variants of the VW Golf as well as the Scirocco, and Corrado were built by Karmann.
-The 1960s saw the expansion of the company and further vehicle plants were set up in São Bernardo do Campo (Brazil) and Rheine.
-In the years after 1965, complete vehicles and bodies of the BMW New Class Coupé, and its successor, the larger E9, were produced in Rheine.
-Installation of the engine and final assembly were handled by BMW at the Munich plant.
-Karmann also built complete cars for Porsche to increase production of the 912 and 911 models.
-In 1969 they started to manufacture the Porsche 914 and all four cylinder cars were made by them.
-In the late 1970s and 1980s, Karmann produced the body shell of the BMW 6 Series Coupé and the convertible models of the Ford Escort as complete vehicles.
-From the beginning of the 1990s, the Ford Escort RS Cosworth, European-market Kia Sportages and from 1997 the Audi Cabriolet (type 89) and the Audi A4 Cabriolet (from 2002), as well as the Chrysler Crossfire (2003) and Mercedes-Benz CLK Cabriolet (A209, 2003) were produced as complete vehicles.
-Production of VW's Vento/Jetta (1992/93) and the Golf Variant A3 (1997/99) also shifted from Volkswagen in Wolfsburg to Karmann in Osnabrück.
+By 1999, Karmann’s cumulative production across all models — including the Beetle Cabriolet, Karmann-Ghia, and contract work for other manufacturers — had reached approximately 2.5 million vehicles.